Radial immunodiffusion

-Radial immunodiffusion (RID) or Mancini method, Mancini immunodiffusion or single radial immunodiffusion assay, is an immunodiffusion technique used in immunology to determine the quantity or concentration of an antigen in a sample.
+Radial immunodiffusion (RID), Mancini immunodiffusion or single radial immunodiffusion assay, is an immunodiffusion technique used in immunology to determine the quantity or concentration of an antigen in a sample.

 Description

 Preparation

 A solution containing antibody is added to a heated medium such as agar or agarose dissolved in buffered normal saline.
 The molten medium is then poured onto a microscope slide or into an open container, such as a Petri dish, and allowed to cool and form a gel.
 A solution containing the antigen is then placed in a well that is punched into the gel.
 The slide or container is then covered, closed or placed in a humidity box to prevent evaporation.

 The antigen diffuses radially into the medium, forming a circle of precipitin that marks the boundary between the antibody and the antigen.
 The diameter of the circle increases with time as the antigen diffuses into the medium, reacts with the antibody, and forms insoluble precipitin complexes.
 The antigen is quantitated by measuring the diameter of the precipitin circle and comparing it with the diameters of precipitin circles formed by known quantities or concentrations of the antigen.

 Antigen-antibody complexes are small and soluble when in antigen excess.
 Therefore, precipitation near the center of the circle is usually less dense than it is near the circle's outer edge, where antigen is less concentrated.

 Expansion of the circle reaches an endpoint and stops when free antigen is depleted and when antigen and antibody reach equivalence.
 However, the clarity and density of the circle's outer edge may continue to increase after the circle stops expanding.